 What does dual eligible Medicare and Medicaid mean?

 While Medicare and Medicaid are different, they can also work together.
-For those who are age 65+ and eligible, it’s possible to have Medicare and Medicaid at the same time – this is known as a Dual Eligible Special Needs Plan (D-SNP).
+For those who are age 65+ and eligible for both Medicare and Medicaid, it’s possible to have them together in one plan – this is known as a Dual Eligible Special Needs Plan (D-SNP).

 This type of dual plan offers elements of both insurance options.
 It combines medical, hospital, prescription drug coverage and more.
 A dual Medicare and Medicaid plan helps low-income enrollees older than 65 get care and the services of both programs.
 In Minnesota, the plan name for dual eligible enrollees is Minnesota Senior Health Options (MSHO).